andreas-a01/xhyveVM/README.md

 ========
 A command line tool, that simplifies running virtual machines in xhyve.

-I am only tested this script in El Capitan and you will need a 2010 or later Mac (i.e. a CPU that supports EPT).
+Please know that I am only tested this tool on El Capitan.
+Also you will need a 2010 or later Mac (i.e. a CPU that supports EPT) to use xhyve.

-**Script usage**
+**Usage**

     Usage: xhyvevm [options] <command>
         -h, --help                       Show this message